rage/programming-23/data/part-4/6-strings-and-lists.md

 We know it is possible to assign new variables within function definitions, but the function can also see variables assigned outside it, in the main function.
 Such variables are called _global_ variables.

 Using global variables from within functions is usually a bad idea.
-Among other issues, doing that may cause bugs that are difficult to trace.
+Among other issues, doing so may cause bugs which are difficult to trace.

-Below is an example of a function that uses a global variable "by mistake":
+Below is an example of a function which uses a global variable "by mistake":

 ```python
 def print_reversed(names: list):